 How to Bloom Coffee

 Start with ground coffee in your brewing device.
-Next, add two parts of water to each one part of ground coffee (if you don’t have a scale, pour enough water to submerge all the coffee grounds barely).
+Next, add two parts of water to each part of the ground coffee (if you don’t have a scale, pour enough water to submerge all the coffee grounds barely).
 The grounds will rise, and carbon dioxide will bubble out of the top.
 Wait 30 seconds for full bloom.
 Then continue the brewing process as normal.

 It’s important to note the water used during the bloom stage is part of the total water for the brew.
-The 30 seconds is additional time to the brew itself.
+The 30 seconds is additional time for the brew itself.

 A coffee blooming is most important for pour over devices like a Chemex.
 In a pour over, the hot water, by definition, runs through the grounds once.
 This leads to a nice full extraction and flavorful, yet clean, cup.
 Carbon dioxide works against extraction by repelling water on its way through the filter.
-Worse, the turbulence causes water to run down the sides of the filter and pushes the coffee grounds up the sides of the filter, seriously reducing extraction.
+Worse, the turbulence causes water to run down the sides of the filter and pushes the coffee grounds up the sides of the filter, which seriously reduces extraction.

 For a standard Chemex with 50 grams of coffee, pour 100 grams of water in circles starting close to the edge of the coffee and working towards the center.
-The bubbles will form after the grounds rise, and the bloom should take 45 seconds total.
+The bubbles will form after the grounds rise, and the bloom should take 45 seconds in total.
 Then complete the normal pour over process.
 The grounds should lie flat within the filter if done properly.
 The flat grounds show the carbon dioxide has escaped and there is no turbulence.